Best Methods to Install Batting Cage Netting

 How to Do It:

-4. Ceiling or Wall Mount: Perfect for Indoors
+4. Ceiling or Wall Mount: Perfect for Indoor Setups

 How to Do It:

-- Anchor Points: Install hooks or eye bolts in the ceiling or walls at regular intervals.
+- Anchor Points: Secure hooks or eye bolts to the ceiling joists or wall studs.

 5. Portable Batting Cage Kits: Convenient and Quick